 In Aden, as elsewhere, people express their views through informal means that cannot be described as proper accountability.
 Accountability, if the word can be used for such an approach, is mostly informal, and therefore has little impact on official actions.
-It takes place through social media platforms (Basalma 2024), but it is notable that, despite statements to the contrary, freedom of expression is severely limited in Aden, with STC interference and actions.
+It takes place through social media platforms, but it is notable that, despite statements to the contrary, freedom of expression is severely limited in Aden, with STC interference and actions.
 Among recent examples is the suspension of the Journalists' Syndicate in November 2024, though the IRG ordered its re-opening a few days later (IFJ 2024).
 In August 2024 in Aden, the STC prevented the holding of an internationally supported youth conference, issuing an order forbidding any meeting not under its own authority (NDI 2024).
 Several journalists have been attacked and assassinated in recent years, without culprits being brought to justice, and allowing for considerable speculation about the motivation of the attacks' instigators.
 There are numerous other examples.

 In Aden, official coordination between civil society (mostly humanitarian and charitable non-governmental organizations (NGOs)) and local government is encouraged as long as they are under STC control, with NGOs implementing projects funded by external sources.
-However, there are cases where 'local authorities demanding a percentage of implemented projects, licences being required from multiple authorities. ...
-The STC, having the final say on project implementation rather than the governor or the executive office of planning, and the STC favouring its affiliated NGOs while pressuring others that are not affiliated' (Basalma 2024: 11).
+However, there are cases where projects have to pay a percentage of their income to local authorities to obtain the various licenses needed from different offices.
+Consequently, as it has the final say the STC favours NGOs affiliated to it, at the expense of those which might be aligned with the governor or other offices.